-Joining the Staff Sustainability Network and meeting with the Sustainability Programs Coordinator can also help get ideas on how to increase participation in the initiative.
-To learn more, email shona.watt [at] mcgill.ca (Shona Watt).
+Joining the Sustainable Workplace Network and meeting with the Office of Sustainability can also help get ideas on how to increase participation in the initiative.
+To learn more, email workplace.sustainability [at] mcgill.ca

 Each certification level is valid for two years.
-Since individuals and office operations can change over time, it will be necessary to check that the majority of the team is still committed to doing the actions.
-Once you have verified the actions with your team, please send the certification renewal form to the Office of Sustainability.
+Since individuals and office operations can change over time, it is recommended to check every 6 months that the team is still committed to doing the actions.
+After the certification has expired for the highest level achieved (e.g. Gold), the team must resubmit their updated completed checklist and team photo.

-The Sustainable Workplace Certification Program was inspired by many other universities which have “green office” certifications, such as University of Toronto, Penn State University, and Yale University.
+The Sustainable Workplace Certification Program was developed in 2017 and inspired by many other universities which have “green office” certifications.
 Since sustainability at McGill also includes a strong social component, our certification was expanded to cover ideas relating to environmental, social, and economic sustainability.
 In 2021, the checklist was updated for the remote and return-to-campus context.

-Our Sustainable Workplace program is aligned with McGill’s three long-term sustainability targets: STARS Platinum rating by 2030, becoming zero waste by 2035, and carbon neutrality by 2040.
+Our Sustainable Workplace Program is aligned with McGill’s three long-term sustainability targets: STARS Platinum rating by 2030, becoming zero waste by 2035, and carbon neutrality by 2040.
 McGill participates in STARS (Sustainability Tracking, Assessment & Rating System) from the Association for the Advancement of Sustainability in Higher Education (AASHE) to evaluate the institution’s progress.
 The Sustainable Workplace Program stemmed from our previous Vision 2020 Strategy action to develop initiatives to increase staff involvement in sustainability.